booyaa/booyaa.github.io/blog/2019-0017-aws-devops-pro-certification-elasticbeanstalk .md

 - is a Platform as a Service (just like Heroku, Netlify), you deploy your code and it provisions the servers you need to get your app running.
 - is powered by CloudFormation behind the scene.
 - (Elastic Beanstalk) Extensions are the equivalent of User Data field for EC2 instances, in that you can add some tasks that need to run during the provisioning of servers i.e. enable automatic updates on windows.
 - comes with a cli (eb), this is primarily aimed at developer giving them a similar PaaS experience to other providers like Heroku i.e. link your version control system (Git, etc) and Elastic Beanstalk will do the rest.
-This means the developers don't need to go to the AWS console.
+There's a lot of simplification in the eb cli versus the aws cli e.g. `eb create my-env` (which creates an environment) would require three aws cli Elastic Beanstalk commands: `check-dns-availability`, `create-application-version` and `create-environment`.

 Additional resources: